unitymakesus/unity-team-handbook/source/workers/paid-time-off.md

 # Paid Time Off (PTO) Policy

 Eligible team members are entitled to accrue PTO at the rate of 1 hour of PTO for each 17.333 hours in a pay period.
-This equates to 15 PTO days for full-time team members.
+This equates to 15 PTO days per year for full-time team members.
 PTO is separate from other types of leave like Holidays or Sick and Safe Leave.

 ## Eligibility